davidkroell/bodycomposition/README.md

 Flags:
-      --bmi float               Set your BMI - body mass index -b, --bone float              Set your bone mass in percent -c, --calories float          Set your caloric intake -e, --email string            Email of the Garmin account -f, --fat float               Set your fat in percent
+      --bmi float               Set your BMI - body mass index -b, --bone float              Set your bone mass in percent --bone-mass float         Set your bone mass in kilograms (use --bone or --bone-mass) -c, --calories float          Set your caloric intake -e, --email string            Email of the Garmin account -f, --fat float               Set your fat in percent